tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

 Only one event can be assigned to an ellipse.
 GUI assumes that the ellipses labeled with :training4:`Before M`, :training5:`After M`, or :training6:`Apoptosis` contain only one cell nucleus, and the ellipses labeled with :training1:`No Cells`, :training2:`One Cell`, or :training3:`Two Cells` are neither mitotic, newly born, nor apoptotic.

-Selected ellipses are colored in black.
+The selected ellipses are colored in black.
 To unselect an ellipse, click any other ellipse or navigate to other frames.
 No training samples will be created from the unselected ellipses.

 Modify and Remove Events
 ************************